-- job shadowing with an experienced nurse, - familiarization with available patient resources, - development of environmental assessment skills, - familiarization with client population, - · development of appropriate care plans, and - ground rules for safe visitation of clients.
+- job shadowing with an experienced nurse, - familiarization with available patient resources, - development of environmental assessment skills, - · orientation with client population,

+- development of appropriate behavioral care plans, and - policies for safe client visits.

 The Employer will make readily available ongoing and updated information, manuals, online tools and procedures for these purposes.
 The Employer will provide appropriate safety clothing and equipment.